AnyLogic

 String Text strings "AnyLogic" "X = " "Line\nNew line" ""

 The word double means real value with double precision.
-In AnyLogic engine all real values (such as time, coordinates, length, speed, random numbers) have double precision.
+In the AnyLogic engine, all real values (such as time, coordinates, length, speed, random numbers) are double precision.

-The type String is actually a class (a non-primitive type, notice that its name starts with a capital letter), but it is a fundamental class, so some operations with strings are built into the core of Java language.
+The type String is actually a class (a non-primitive type, note that its name starts with a capital letter), but it is a fundamental class, so some operations on strings are built into the core of the Java language.

 Consider the numeric constants.
 Depending on the way you write a number, Java will treat it either as real or as integer.
 Any number with the decimal delimiter . is treated as a real number, even if its fractional part is missing or contains only zeroes (this is important for integer division).
 If integer or fractional part is zero, it can be skipped, so .153 is the same as 0.153, and 12. is the same as 12.0.